EMPIRE COACH VOL. 1:

 I was invited to join my boss Lacey Raven in the penthouse suite for an exclusive, hush-hush dinner affair.

-Her good friend Tommy Crull, maverick CEO of major online video game company Mayhem Games, had invited her and a few bigshots to join in the fun.
+Her good friend Tommy Crull, maverick CEO of online video game company Mayhem Games, had invited her and a few bigshots to join in the fun.

 …and King Blasta, the sensitive-but-volatile rapper.

-See, Tom’s guests were incredibly accomplished, but they had so much more potential and desire to grow, and Tom saw it.
+See, Tom’s guests were incredibly accomplished, but had so much more potential and desire to grow, and Tom saw it.

 So, Tom brought ‘em together to introduce ‘em to the Empire Coach, Jason “J-Ryze” Fonceca.
 (And, yes, he really does sleep sitting up, but I’ll get to that in a minute.)